falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
 {click again}

-This is fixed by extracting that repetition into a new method GetGoodCarInfo.
+This is fixed by extracting the repeated code into a new method: **GetGoodCarInfo**.

-By extracting a method we have achieved two things.
+By doing this, we achieve two things:

-A) If later on more work is required to define a Car Info model, we will not need to fix multiple tests, but instead this one
+1. If we later need to refine the **Car Info model**, we won’t have to modify multiple tests—just this **one implementation**.
-implementation

-And B) when we extracted the method we included a hint to the reader of what we are constructing.
-Of which in
+2. When extracting the method, we also add a **clear hint** to the reader about what we are constructing: a **good car info model**.
-this case is a good car info model.
-That way later in our tests if we see somebody modifying this good car info
-we know that what they are actually doing is making non good car info.
+This makes it obvious that if someone later modifies **GoodCarInfo**, they are acting **with purpose**.

-By using this pattern it can be much more likely that our test assertions are asserting a result that is due to our
+By following this pattern, our test assertions are more likely to validate the **intended changes** rather than
-change and less likely that the test case is accidentally asserting bad data that we missed.
+accidentally assert against **bad data** that we overlooked.

 {click}

-I have made one last refactor, I have removed the original test as now I am satisfied enough with our good case that I
-don't see any value in retaining the original test.
+For one final refactor, I’ve **removed the original test**.
+Now that I’m confident in our **good case**,
+keeping the original test no longer adds value.
 -->

 ---